oracle/db-sharding/README.md

 ### Details

 For more details, please refer to the [SDB-Terraform][SDB-terraform-onprem] documentation.

-## Terraform based deployment of Oracle sharded database on Oracle Cloud Infrastructure

-### Overview

-Provides Oracle Sharded Database (SDB) Terraform scripts for deployment, that provisions the necessary components and resources for a quick and easy setup of Oracle Sharded Database on Oracle Cloud Infrastructure (OCI).
-It creates and configures SDB infrastructure components necessary for a successful SDB setup, such as Oracle Shard Director(s), Shard Catalog(s), Shard(s) and optionally Shard Standby(s) as well as Catalog standby using Data Guard for replication to provide high-availability and/or disaster recovery of the sharded data.

-### Details

-For more details, please refer to the [SDB-Terraform-OCI][SDB-terraform-oci] documentation.

 ## Mid-tier routing for use in Oracle sharded database client applications